 Turn on coffee

 Meditate (while coffee going)

-Sit at my desk and look at to-do
+Sit at my desk and look at my to-do list

 Write/work until kids get up

-I will start with after school habits with my kids such as cleaning out their backpack, putting their lunch away, and getting settled for a snack.
+I will start with after-school habits with my kids such as cleaning out their backpacks, putting their lunch away, and getting settled for a snack.
 In addition to homework, they will have chores they need to do before any screen time or play with neighbors.
 There will be other habits related to number 4 below.
 We will ease into this in small steps.

 2. Streamline My Work Flow

 My second behavior-related podcast was focused on procrastination with Dr. Pychyl.
 He made me realize that I need to pinpoint all the things I want to accomplish and prioritize them.
 In the podcast, he mentions David Allen’s book Getting Things Done.
 I have been following Allen’s recommendations for getting all the stuff you want to do off your mind, and in some kind of system (doesn’t matter if it’s digital or paper).
 This way, your mind is clear to do creative work instead of being crowded with to-do’s popping in your head.
 He has a great methodology (called GTD Methodology) for processing all (I mean ALL) your to-do’s in a way that feels simple and intuitive.

 I will help Big A do something similar now that she’s in 5th grade.
 When she has projects due in the future it really stresses her out.
 Having it all down in one place and being able to review it should help a lot.

 3. Motivate with Value Statements